brainstormforce/reset-astra-customizer/README.md

 # Astra Customizer Reset #
 **Contributors:** [brainstormforce](https://profiles.wordpress.org/brainstormforce)
-**Tags:** astra theme, customizer reset, reset astra customizer
+**Tags:** astra theme, customizer reset, reset astra customizer, reset astra theme
-**Tested up to:** 5.0
+**Tested up to:** 5.1
 **Stable tag:** 1.0.1
 **Requires at least:** 4.4

-Reset the Astra theme customizer options from customizer interface.
+This plugin helps to reset customizer settings for the Astra theme in a single click.

 ## Description ##

-The Customizer Astra Theme Customizer reset plugin allows you to reset your Astra theme customizer settings from directly within the customizer interface.
+Astra Customizer Reset plugin will reset all customizer settings in one click.
+The plugin will serve to <a href="https://wordpress.org/themes/astra/" target="_blank"> Astra </a>WordPress theme only.

-## Changelog ##
+It provides a “Reset" button in the customizer.
+Clicking this button will set Astra theme customizer options to default.

-### 1.0.1 ###
+### When it can be used? ###

-* Fix: The stored version number of the theme is not resetted now.
-This will still be retained after reset.
+This is helpful when you experiment with various customizer options to explore the power of the theme and then want to start over.
+OR wish to set a new design line for the website.

-### 1.0.0 ###
+The reset button will take you back at the initial state with the theme.

-* Initial release.
+This will affect only customizer settings like layouts, typography, colors, buttons, etc.

 ## Installation ##